-The best spots for diving in Marseille
+The best diving sites in Marseille

 A rich underwater heritage